Dr. Sergey Zagraevsky

 institutions characteristic for civilized countries, if in fact the history of

-understand and recognize this, and engage in the building of democracy (as it,
+and recognize this, and engage in the building of democracy (as it, for

 And it is most worryingly, that the likeness to an ostrich has an objective basis: to let everything to chance and to do nothing – it is easier than to work, and it is always possible to find a lot of excuses.